mehdibo/Codeigniter-blockchain/README.md

 # Codeigniter-blockchain
-A simple Codeigniter library to use the Blockchain Wallet API
+This library allows you to use the Blockchain Wallet API, it offers easy to use methods that will build the HTTP requests to the service for you.
 ## Contents

   * [Getting Started](#getting-started)